formlio/forml/docs/project.rst

 Pipeline definition is the heart of the entire solution.
 It is provided in form of the :ref:`workflow expression <workflow-expression>`.

-ForML expects this component to be provided as :file:`pipeline.py` module or :file:`pipeline` package under the project package root.
+ForML expects this component to be provided as a :file:`pipeline.py` module or :file:`pipeline` package under the project package root.

 .. code-block:: python